decatur/jenky/README.md

 * remoteUrl [optional]: A link to a representation of the repository
 * processes: A list of processes
   * name: The unique (within this repo) name of the process
-  * cmd: The command to run the process
+  * cmd: The command to run the process; Currently this must be a python command, see below.
   * env: Additional environment
   * running: Shall the process be auto-restarted when starting Jenky
   * createTime: Set this to 0